woocommerce/facebook-for-woocommerce/readme.txt

 == Changelog ==

+= 2.6.20 - 2022-xx-xx =
+* Fix - Ensure product is deleted from FB when moved to trash.
+* Fix - Price not updating when the sale price is removed.

 = 2.6.19 - 2022-07-27 =
 * Add  - `wc_facebook_string_apply_shortcodes` filter to check whether to apply shortcodes on a string before syncing.
 * Tweak - Use the Heartbeat system to refresh the local business configuration data with the latest from Facebook.